Tibzie/AddressBook-LoginRegistration/README.md

 ## About

-Previously, I've done a test of the registration feature, but I wanted to take it further by combining the test with another essential feature (login) as well as using other practices.
+Previously, I had done a test of the registration feature, but I wanted to take it further by combining the test with another essential feature (login) as well as using other practices.